 We are a building staff that is currently using performance-based curriculum with the integration of current technology to enhance student learning.
 We are continuing to strive toward every student meeting standard on the state exams in Reading, Mathematics, Writing, and Science.
 As well as ensuring that students meet standard in Social Studies, Physical Education and the Arts.

 Our direction is focused on encouraging students to become self-reliant, independent and self-disciplined learners who take responsibility for their own education and actions.
 We continue to grow toward our goals through professional development, team teaching, cooperative learning and integration of classes and curriculum.

 We are interested in targeting greater communication between students, parents and school staff, to create a greater appreciation and understanding of different life-styles and cultures.

 We are continually seeking ways to improve our school environment by recognizing students who display positive academics and behavior.
-Students are encouraged to use conflict resolution skills through the Make Your Day Count Citizenship program to alleviate minor disputes that can disrupt the learning environment.
 Leadership and community service opportunities are provided through the Associated Student Body.
 Students are encouraged to volunteer their time for worthwhile community projects.
 Drug and alcohol abstinence and refusal skills are reinforced through our health curriculum.

 We encourage high academic performance from students.
 We stress the need for students to produce quality work.
 In order for students to perform well, we need parent help.
 Students need to come to school ready to learn; well fed, well rested, and academically prepared.
 Parents are an important part of the learning team.
 We encourage parents to get involved by reviewing classroom and school goals, attending parent/teacher conferences, and getting involved in parent support group, and attending student performances such as athletic events, music programs, spelling bees, etc.